codee-com/open-catalog/Checks/PWD006/README.md

 }
 ```

-The *enter/exit data* statements ressemble how the dynamic bi-dimensional memory
+The *enter/exit data* statements resemble how the dynamic bi-dimensional memory
 is allocated in the CPU.
 An array of pointers is allocated first, followed by
 the allocation of all the separate arrays that contain the actual data.
 Each
 allocation constitutes a contiguous memory segment and must be transferred